Display Bilingual:

 • I know I might look like Another ball cap on a barstool

-➔ Modal verb "might" + "look like" (resemblance)
+➔ Modal verb "might" expressing possibility.

 • To get you into my arms tonight

-➔ Infinitive of purpose ("to get")
+➔ Infinitive of purpose: "to get".

 • You look like waves on a sunset